 During the 16th century, well after composers began superimposing 3rds to create triadic harmony, a shorthand notation, whose exact origin is obscure, developed for keyboard musicians which indicated which chord above a single written bass note was the indicated harmony; this shorthand notation became known as figured bass (thorough bass), and many composers who included a keyboard instrument in their scores began notating their scores in this way; here the exact notes in the chord weren't as important as the tonality of the chord itself; such an instrumental part in the score, usually realized with harpsichord, was known as a continuo.

-Given a single bass note, the player had to work out for himself the correct harmonies to play above this note; he was commonly, but not always, helped by figures giving a kind of shorthand indication of the harmonies required (figured bass).
+Given a single bass note the continuo player had to work out for himself the correct harmonies to play above this note, and he was helped by these figures, or numbers, placed below the staff under the bass note.

 During the Baroque period this method of notation was used very often because it saved composers time (AND it saved them money because paper was so expensive in those days), so they simply wrote out the bass line and put in some Arabic numerals (numbers) and signs under it to indicate which other notes in the harmony belonged with it.

 It is therefore a system of abbreviations in which there is only a bass line written for the left hand, below which are Arabic numerals (numbers) and signs; based upon those numbers and signs the player then fills in the chords above the left hand bass note with the right hand -- always a single bass note with the left hand and a 3 or 4 note chord in close position above it with the right hand.